jlmurdoch/otel-gps/README.md

 There are VERBOSE and DEBUG options that can be switched on:
 - VERBOSE will write human-readable messages
 - DEBUG will noisily print characters to represent data flow inside
+- MEMORY will print memory usage at certain points

 Otherwise an RGB LED works as follows (change the GPIO accordingly):
 - Wireless: